 - If you’re looking for inspiring old examples of calligraphy, go to the Bibliography section, where I listed all the copybooks I could find online (there are over 300 books listed there).
 You will also find some basic information on the development of calligraphy and handwriting after the revolution of the printing press.

 - I am currently working on building a full catalogue of capital variations in the English Round Hand (the original name of Copperplate).
-So far, only the A’s are available, but the rest will follow.
 Go take a look here.

 - You’ll also find a few interesting posts in the Journal section, and I’ve got many more ideas in store ;)

 The title and headline of this site are not my creations.
 The title “Penna Volans” was used by at least three writing masters, among whom is George Shelley, who was active in the early 18th century in London).
 It is also George Shelley who created the visual identity (“logo”) of this site, as I borrowed his design to use as a header.
 I do not claim any intellectual property on this title, nor on the designed title.
 I never claimed it was my own creation and never will.
 I see this site as a continuation of what writing masters of the past intended to do : keep the Art of writing alive.
 So, I like to think George Shelley would have approved of this content.

 Sign up below to get notified of new posts